 How did Leapfrog elevate Never Events to a national priority?

-A Never Event is a medical error that should never happen, such as an object left inside a patient or the transfer of a wrong type of blood.
-Leapfrog utilizes the National Quality Forum's list of serious reportable events in asking hospitals to adopt a Never Events policy.
+A Never Event is a medical error that should never happen, such as an object left inside a patient after surgery or the transfusion of the wrong blood type.
+To define Never Events, Leapfrog has adopted the National Quality Forum's list of Serious Reportable Events.

-- report the event to an external agency,
+- Report the event to an external agency within 15 business days

-- interview patients and families, who are willing and able, to gather evidence for the root cause analysis,
+- Interview the patient and family, if they are willing and able, to gather evidence for the root cause analysis

-- have a protocol in place to provide support for caregivers involved in never events, and make that protocol known to all caregivers and affiliated clinicians,
+- Have a protocol in place to support for caregivers involved in the event, and make that protocol known to all caregivers and affiliated clinicians

-- make a copy of this policy available to patients
+- Make a copy of this policy available to patients and families